Guides

 As a data processor, Omilia adheres to the customer's agreed-upon instructions and assists with carrying out any required DPIAs.
 Omilia is also obligated to inform the controller if an instruction is believed to infringe upon the GDPR.

-Who determines the retention period for biometric data?
+What is the retention period for biometric data?

 How does the system protect against artificial voice and vishing attacks?